runtimeverification/evm-semantics/evm.md

 Fee Schedule from C++ Implementation
 ------------------------------------

+### From the C++ Implementation

 The [C++ Implementation of EVM](https://github.com/ethereum/cpp-ethereum) specifies several different "profiles" for how the VM works.
-Here we provide each protocol from the C++ implementation, as the yellowpaper does not contain all the different profiles.
+Here we provide each protocol from the C++ implementation, as the YellowPaper does not contain all the different profiles.
 Specify which profile by passing in the argument `-cSCHEDULE=<FEE_SCHEDULE>` when calling `krun` (the available `<FEE_SCHEDULE>` are supplied here).

 A `ScheduleFlag` is a boolean determined by the fee schedule; applying a `ScheduleFlag` to a `Schedule` yields whether the flag is set or not.